reduxframework/redux-framework/README.md

 ### Master ###

+= 3.2.9.8 =
+* Modified:   More code to load JS on demand for fields require it.

 = 3.2.9.7 =
 * Modified:   Field specific JS only loads with active field.
 * Fixed:      Hints stopped working due to classname change.